pc2/fft3d-fpga/docs/README.md

 3. non-trivial rotations at every odd stage.
 This is the twiddle factor multiplication computed after the stage's butterfly.
 4. shuffling using shift registers

 In order to calculate an N-point FFT, the design inputs 8 complex points per cycle in a bit reversed order.
 This requires `N / 8` cycles to store the N points into a shift register.
 Each point requires `logN` stages to complete the transformation.
-After a delay of `N / 8 - 1` cycles, 8 complex points are output per cycle for `N / 8` cycles.
+After a delay of `N / 8 - 1` cycles, 8 distinct complex points are output per cycle for `N / 8` cycles for the N transformed points.

 Example of the design: